 — the author observed the longest remission period in the middle of 2014 (complete absence of neurologic disorders).
 At that moment, the author had no version about spasms or ECP, but it was noted that it had happened after a course of antibiotics (in connection with another disease);

 — at the end of 2014, the author experienced a period of the most frequent, severe and continuous neurological disorders.
-Supposedly, after treatment with antibiotics in the middle of the year, the intestinal microflora were not completely restored, whereas a shortage of useful microflora leads to the development of pathogenic microflora;
+Supposedly, after treatment with antibiotics in the middle of the year, the intestinal microflora was not completely restored, whereas a shortage of useful microflora leads to the development of pathogenic one;

 — in August of 2016, after treatment of another disease with antibiotics, ECP fell notably, but it restored over the following weeks (see the diagram below);

 — in November of 2016, after duodenitis and colitis were diagnosed, treatment with antibiotics also resulted in falling ECP, but its level also restored over the following weeks;

 — in April of 2017, taking Natamycin antimycotic agent (against Candida fungi whose development was discovered in dysbacteriosis analysis), which is active only in intestines, also resulted in a sharp decrease in ECP.
 However, it is possible that the decrease was connected not so much with elimination of Candida fungi but more with ECP withdrawal from the intestines as a result of Natamycin’s side effects; either way, the connection between ECP and intestines is quite visible.